29 Beautiful RV Makeovers with Unpainted Cabinets

 The owner of this RV used painter’s dropcloth fabric to make new covers for the dining booth seats as well as the window cornices/valances.
 Just covering outdated upholstery fabric can go a long way!

-My personal favorite way to decorate is with plants.
-This isn’t practical for someone who only uses their RV occasionally, but you often see full-time RVers keeping multiple plants.
+My favorite way to decorate is with plants.
+This isn’t practical for someone who only uses their RV occasionally, but is a popular was for full-timers to make their RV feel more homey.

-For tips on growing plants inside an RV (including what to do with them with the RV is in motion and information on bringing them across state lines), read my article about Indoor Gardening for Full Time RVers.
+For tips on growing plants inside an RV—like what to do when the RV is in motion and information on bringing them across state lines—read 9 Mobile Gardening Ideas for Full Time RVers.

 - A red oriental rug in the living room